- Basechain was formerly known as PlasmaChain. Read the official announcement.

 Background: Why Are We Building This?

-At Loom, since day one, we’ve always had a focus on developers.
+At Loom Network, since day one, we’ve always had a focus on developers.

 Our journey started by building developer tools like EthFiddle, followed by the web’s most popular blockchain code school CryptoZombies.
-Then came the Loom SDK (which allows developers to easily launch their own customized blockchains for high-scale DApps), and finally PlasmaChain, a shared Ethereum sidechain that runs on DPoS.
+Then came the Loom SDK (which allows developers to easily launch their own customized blockchains for high-scale dapps), and finally Basechain, a production-ready, interoperable DPoS blockchain.

 Up until now, all our products have focused exclusively on Ethereum, because Ethereum had (and to this day still has) by far the largest number of developers building on it.